 c.
 Microsoft Internet Explorer (Skip down to 'export bookmarks')

 emaSend an email to email@example.com to let us know when you’ll be able to drop off your laptop.

 One last note: there may be unforeseen complications after the upgrade that take some time to iron out.
-For that reason, we highly recommend not scheduling a Windows 10 upgrade the day before you give a high-stakes presentation or before a critical project is due.
+For that reason, we highly recommend not scheduling an operating system upgrade the day before you give a high-stakes presentation or before a critical project is due.